fbef0102/Game-Private_Plugin/Plugin_插件/Witch_女巫/l4d_ultra_witch/readme.md

 		// If 1, The Witch's hit sends survivor flying. l4d_ultra_witch_flying_enable "1"

-		// If 1, Instantly incap survivor if witch's hit damage is greater than or equal to survivor hard health l4d_ultra_witch_hard_health_realism "0"

 		// (L4D2) Which method to send survivor flying.
 		// 0=Flings a player to the ground, like they were hit by a Charger
 		// 1=Punch player, like they were hit by a Tank